gletort/FishFeats/docs/Get-RNAs.md

 ![RNAs](imgs/rna_toseg.png)

 Then, the segmentation of the RNA dots can be performed with [Big-fish](https://github.com/fish-quant/big-fish) (Imbert et al. 2021).
-To detect correctly the dots, `big-fish` needs the average size of an individual spot.
-As the spot resolution can be different in the z-direction, the size of the spot should be specify both in XY and in Z. Put the average spot radius in the XY plane, in nanometers in the `spotXYRadiusNm` field, and the average spot radius in Z in nanometers in the `spotZRadiusNm`.
+To correctly detect dots, `big-fish` needs the average size of an individual spot.
+As the spot resolution can be different in the Z-direction, the size of the spot should be specify both in XY and in Z. Put the average spot radius in the XY plane, in nanometers in the `spotXYRadiusNm` field, and the average spot radius in Z in nanometers in the `spotZRadiusNm`.

 Big-fish filters the detected spots based on their mean intensity with a threshold.
-If you select `automatic threshold`, big-fish will estimate and use this threshold.
-Else you can fix its value in the `threshold` field.
-Note that after you run it one time on automatic mode, the value of big fish estimated threshold will appear in the `threshold` field, so that you can vary it around this value if the results are not satisfying.
+If you select `automatic threshold`, Big-fish will estimate and use this threshold.
+Otherwise you can specify a value in the `threshold` field.
+Note that after you run it one time on automatic mode, the value of the Big fish estimated threshold will appear in the `threshold` field, so that you can vary it around this value if the results are not satisfying.

-Big fish can sometimes find spots in the first and last slices when there is no real spots or signals.
+Big-fish can sometimes find spots in the first and last slices when there is no real spots or signals.
 The option `removeSpotInExtremeZ` allows to get rid of these artefact spots.
 Un-select it if you have RNAs spots that you want to analyze even in the first or last slices.

 When all the spots will have been detected, `fishfeats` will display them in a new Spots layer.
 To choose the size at which the spots will be displayed, change the `drawing spot size` parameter.

-If the resulting dots do not correspond well with the RNA spots in your channels, you can run again this step and changing either the dots size parameters or the threshold value.
+If the resulting dots do not correspond well with the RNA spots in your channels, you can run this step again changing either the dot size parameters or the threshold value.

-You also have an option to load previous segmentation if you already segmented the RNA in this channel.
+You also have an option to load a previous segmentation if you already segmented the RNA in this channel.
 When you select this option, the `load file` parameter will appear and let you choose the corresponding file to load.

 ??? note "Applying preprocessing"
 	In some cases, you might need to apply preprocessing to improve the results.